tpayne/lang-examples/nodejs/Azure/File/README.md

 Running the App
 ---------------
 The app is designed to provide a number of simple Web services that allow you to interact with the Azure File SDK.
-You can use them to create, delete or list tables in a Storage
+You can use them to create, delete or list files in a Storage Account.
-Account.

 To run the app, you need to configure the storage account that the app uses or ensure that it is exposed into the environment.